Magnificent Magnesium – A critical co-factor for 300+ body reactions

-If magnesium levels are very low, it may not be possible to raise them to the normal range initially through oral supplementation.
-IV injections, foot baths or bathing in water with 1-2 cups of magnesium chloride crystals or flakes, or transdermal application of magnesium oil (rubbing it into or spraying on the skin), can more rapidly increase cellular magnesium levels, and can be effective for quickly reducing muscle spasms and cramps.
-Bathing in magnesium sulfate (Epsom Salts), as it is excreted more quickly, is not as effective as magnesium chloride or Dead Sea Salts.
+If magnesium levels are very low, it is often difficult to raise them to the normal range initially through oral supplementation.
+IV injections, adding foot baths or bathing in water with 1-2 cups of magnesium chloride crystals or flakes, or transdermal application of magnesium oil (rubbing it into or spraying on the skin), can more rapidly increase cellular magnesium levels, and can be effective for quickly reducing muscle spasms and cramps.
+Bathing in Epsom salts (magnesium sulfate), as it is excreted more quickly, is not as effective as magnesium chloride.

 As magnesium is the centre of the chlorophyll molecule, all green vegetables contain this magnificent mineral.
 As Dr. Ames says, “eat your spinach.”
 Other excellent sources are Swiss chard, nuts including almonds, yogurt, seeds (especially pumpkin), whole grains, sardines, salmon, cocoa, and animal foods.

 Styrian pumpkin seeds (produced in Styria, Austria) are especially high in magnesium and other healthful nutrients.
 But even a diet rich in vegetables will usually only provide about 200 mg of magnesium.